MystenLabs/sui/external-crates/move/documentation/book/src/index-syntax.md

     // translates to matrix::borrow_mut(&mut mat, 0, 0)
 ``

-Index expressions might also be intermixed with field accesses:
+You can also intermix index expressions with field accesses:

 ```move
 public struct V { v: vector<u64> }